cloudant/terraform-provider-ibm/website/docs/r/cloudant.html.markdown

 * `enable_cors` - (Optional, Boolean) Boolean value to turn CORS on and off.
   * Constraints: The default value is `true`.If it is set to `false`, then customizing `cors_config` is not allowed.
 * `environment_crn` - (Optional, Forces new resource, String) CRN of the IBM Cloudant Dedicated Hardware plan instance.
-* `hipaa` - (Optional, Forces new resource, Boolean) Instance is HIPAA ready in US locations.
-  * Constraints: The default value is `false`.
 * `include_data_events` - (Optional, Boolean) Include data event types in events sent to IBM Cloud Activity Tracker with LogDNA for the IBM Cloudant instance.
 By default only emitted events are of "management" type.
   * Constraints: The default value is `false`.
-* `kms_instance_crn` - (Optional, Forces new resource, String) CRN of the Key Protect instance housing the encryption key for BYOK.
-* `kms_key_crn` - (Optional, Forces new resource, String) CRN of the encryption key that is stored in the Key Protect instance.
 * `legacy_credentials` - (Optional, Forces new resource, Boolean) Use both legacy credentials and IAM for authentication.
   * Constraints: The default value is `false`.
 * `parameters` - (Optional, Forces new resource, Map) Arbitrary parameters to pass.
 Must be a JSON object.